Geometric functionals of fractal percolation: Introduction

-see e.g.\ \cite{CCD88}.
-The sets $F$ are among the simplest examples of self-similar random sets as introduced in \cite{Falconer86,Graf87,MW86}.
-Beside many other properties, in particular their connectivity has been studied.
-Fractal percolation exhibits a dramatic topological phase transition -- for all dimensions $d\geq 2$ and all $M\in\N_{\geq 2}$ -- when the parameter $p$ increases from 0 to 1: there is a critical probability $p_c=p_c(M,d)\in(0,1)$ such that, for $p<p_c$, the set $F$ is almost surely totally disconnected (`\emph{dustlike}'), and, for $p\geq p_c$, there is a positive probability that $F$ \emph{percolates}, meaning here that $F$ has a connected component which intersects the left and the right boundary of $J$, that is $\{0\}\times[0,1]^{d-1}$ and $\{1\}\times[0,1]^{d-1}$.
-Chayes, Chayes and Durrett \cite{CCD88} were the first to prove the existence of this transition rigorously in dimension $d=2$ and their arguments show it in fact for any dimension $d\geq 2$.
-Note that the phase transition is discontinuous: at $p_c$ there is a positive probability that $F$ percolates.
+Beside many other properties, in particular their connectivity has been studied. {Fractal percolation exhibits a dramatic topological phase transition -- for all dimensions $d\geq 2$ and all $M\in\N_{\geq 2}$ -- when the parameter $p$ increases from 0 to 1.
+There is a critical probability $p_c=p_c(M,d)\in(0,1)$ such that, for $p<p_c$, the set $F$ is almost surely totally disconnected (`\emph{dustlike}'), and, for $p\geq p_c$, $F$ has connected components larger than one point with probability 1 (provided $F$ is not empty), see \cite{BroCam10}.
+Remarkably, the phase transition is discontinuous, that is, the probability of connected components larger than one point in $F$ is strictly positive at $p_c$.}

+{For $d=2$, Chayes, Chayes and Durrett \cite{CCD88} observed that for $p\geq p_c$ there is even a positive probability that $F$ \emph{percolates}, meaning here that $F$ has a connected component which intersects the left and the right boundary of $J$, that is $\{0\}\times[0,1]^{d-1}$ and $\{1\}\times[0,1]^{d-1}$.
+Note that also at $p_c$, there is a positive probability that $F$ percolates, a simpler proof of this fact was provided in \cite{DM90}.}

+{In dimension $d\geq 3$, $F$ is known to percolate with positive probability for all $p>p_c(M,d)$, provided $M$ is large enough, see \cite{BroCam10}.
+This is conjectured to hold for all $M$.
+An open question is whether there is a positive probability for percolation at the corresponding threshold in dimensions $d\geq 3$.
+We refer to \cite{BroCam08,BroCam10} for a more detailed discussion of this and related issues.}

 Like in many other percolation models, the exact values of $p_c(M,d)$ are not known.
 In fact, for this model the situation is even worse than usual.
 Classical techniques using finite size scaling apparently fail in this fractal model, since a proper scaling regime is inaccessible with modern hardware.
 Some rigorous lower and upper bounds on $p_c(M,d)$ have been obtained in particular for $d=2$, see Sec.~\ref{sec:percolation}, but they are not tight.